hillaabra/bfi-weekend-box-office-reports/README.md

 * Continue refactoring the code and make it more modular.
 * Continue testing the code and implementing more error handling.
 * Set up scheduled automation so that the program runs every week.
+* Ensure layout is responsive so that it can be used on different sized devices.